Cloud: Stable or mostly stable

 Of the non-convective stratiform group, high-level cirrostratus comprises two species.
 Cirrostratus nebulosus has a rather diffuse appearance lacking in structural detail.
 Cirrostratus fibratus is a species made of semi-merged filaments that are transitional to or from cirrus.
 Mid-level altostratus and multi-level nimbostratus always have a flat or diffuse appearance and are therefore not subdivided into species.
 Low stratus is of the species nebulosus except when broken up into ragged sheets of stratus fractus (see below).

 Cirriform clouds have three non-convective species that can form in stable airmass conditions.
 Cirrus fibratus comprise filaments that may be straight, wavy, or occasionally twisted by wind shear.
 The species uncinus is similar but has upturned hooks at the ends.
-Cirrus spissatus appear as opaque patches that can show light grey shading.
+Cirrus spissatus appear as opaque patches that can show light gray shading.

 Stratocumuliform genus-types (cirrocumulus, altocumulus, and stratocumulus) that appear in mostly stable air with limited convection have two species each.
 The stratiformis species normally occur in extensive sheets or in smaller patches where there is only minimal convective activity.
 Clouds of the lenticularis species tend to have lens-like shapes tapered at the ends.
 They are most commonly seen as orographic mountain-wave clouds, but can occur anywhere in the troposphere where there is strong wind shear combined with sufficient airmass stability to maintain a generally flat cloud structure.
 These two species can be found in the high, middle, or low levels of the troposphere depending on the stratocumuliform genus or genera present at any given time.